-- 1.1 This report summarises the work that Internal Audit has undertaken across Merseyside Fire & Rescue Service (MFRS) during the 2023/24 financial year the service for which is provided by Liverpool City Council (LCC), Internal Audit. - 1.2 The purpose of the Annual Internal Audit Report is to meet the Chief Audit Executive's (CAE) (the Head of Internal Audit) annual reporting requirements set out in the Public Sector Internal Audit Standards (PSIAS).
+- 1.1 This report summarises the work that Internal Audit has undertaken across Merseyside Fire & Rescue Service (MFRS) during the 2024/25 financial year, the service for which is provided by Liverpool City Council (LCC), Internal Audit. - 1.2 The purpose of the Annual Internal Audit Report is to meet the Chief Audit Executive's (CAE) (the Head of Internal Audit) annual reporting requirements set out in the Public Sector Internal Audit Standards (PSIAS).
 The Chartered Institute of Public Finance and Accountancy's (CIPFA's) 'Role of the Head of Internal Audit' also requires that an annual report is produced by the CAE on the work undertaken by Internal Audit during the year.
 It sets out the requirement for the CAE to report to senior officers and the Audit Committee to help inform their opinions on the effectiveness of the framework of governance, risk and control in operation within the Authority.
 The PSIAS requirements are that the report must incorporate: - An annual internal audit opinion on the overall adequacy and effectiveness of the organisation's governance, risk and control framework (the control environment); - a summary of the audit work that supports the opinion; and - a statement on conformance with the PSIAS and the results of the quality assurance and improvement programme (QAIP). - 1.3 The plan is designed to give reasonable assurance that controls are in place and working effectively.
-Opinions are formed in respect of each individual audit and the audit opinion is separated between control environment (the controls in place) and compliance (whether or not the controls have been adhered to) so it is easier to identify where corrective action is needed. - 1.4 It is not the intention of this report to give detailed information on audits that have been previously provided in the progress reports to the Audit Committee.
+Opinions are formed in respect of each individual audit and the audit opinion is separated between control environment (the controls in place) and compliance (whether or not the controls have been adhered to) so it is easier to identify where corrective action is needed. - 1.4 It is not the intention of this report to give detailed information on audits.
 This report provides a summary of the work done, the main issues that have arisen and the overall opinion on the Authority's control environment. - 1.5 We would like to thank those officers throughout the Authority who provided their assistance and cooperation in the course of our work throughout the year.

-2 Internal Audit Opinion 2023/24
+2 Internal Audit Opinion 2024/25